ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 We can also, if a number $x$ is a multiple of another number $y$, remove the number $y$.
 Any number that would divide $y$ would also divide its multiple $x$, so there's no need to check them both.
 Any number that divides $4$ will also divide $8$.
-Unfortunately, depending on the dataset, this doesn't gives us much of an advantage.
+Unfortunately, depending on the dataset, this doesn't give us much of an advantage.

 #### About the Least Common Multiple

 We've figured out how to reduce the checks on `a` to a single check.
 Now how do we do the same for `b`?
 My first idea was to attempt a similar strategy as for `a`, just instead of considering the greatest common divisor, we consider the least common multiple.
-If a number $x$ is divisible by another number $i$, than any multiple of $x$ will also be divisible by $i$.
+If a number $x$ is divisible by another number $i$, then any multiple of $x$ will also be divisible by $i$.
 So if any number in a set is divisible by $i$, their least common multiple will also be divisible by $i$.
 In other words, if the least common multiple is _not_ divisible by $i$, we can conclude that none of the numbers in the set are divisible by $i$!